mmalcek/basicToOauth/README.md

 # basicToOauth

-## Proxy service that transforms a basic authorisation header to an OAuth 2.0 Bearer token.
+## HTTP proxy service that transforms a basic authorisation header to an OAuth 2.0 Bearer token.
-- Designed for Exchange Web Services (EWS)
+- Designed for Exchange Web Services (EWS) but it may work also with other services that require OAuth 2.0 Bearer token.
+- This application is for HTTP protocol only (not SMTP, POP3, IMAP).

 From 01.10.2022 the basic authentication will be deprecated by Microsoft for many services.
-This package provides a simple way to migrate from basic authentication to OAuth by creating a relay service.
+This package provides a simple way to migrate from basic authentication to OAuth by creating a proxy service.

 - Application gets basic header and transform it to OAuth header.
 Rest of the request is passed to the target service unchanged.
 - Application has been created mainly for Exchange Web Services (EWS) but it should work also with other services.